 Many consultations naturally run from thirty to forty minutes.
 Beyond about forty-five minutes, clients and consultants may find their attention starting to lag and their minds starting to wander.
-It's possible to accomplish a lot in forty minutes, and the suggestions you make will leave the writer with quite a bit to do, even if the project is not yet finished.
 Once you've been working with a student for thirty-five to forty minutes, it's a good idea to wrap things up.
 Often writers will signal that they know what they want to do next and that the consultation should end.
 Sometimes, however, you will need to take some active steps to conclude the consultation.